 Are you saying Sheltie talk is not just a book?
 Why, yes!
-Any noise a Sheltie makes that isn’t a bark can be considered “talk”.
+Any vocalization a Sheltie makes that isn’t a bark can be considered “talk”.

-Shetland Sheepdogs can easily be trained to be obedient, but being quiet doesn’t come naturally.
-If you do not curb the barking, they can be real nuisance barkers.
-Remember, it’s their instinct to protect their “flock” and be on guard for potential intruders.
+Shetland Sheepdogs are easily trained , but being quiet doesn’t come naturally.
+If you do not curb the barking, they can become nuisance barkers.
+Remember, it’s in their nature to protect their “flock” and be on guard for potential intruders.
 This includes protection from other dogs, cats, birds, children, airplanes, and any strange house guests!
-Once you have a Sheltie, any other dog breed might just seem too quiet in comparison!
+Once you have a Sheltie, any other dog breed might seem quiet in comparison!

 The Sheltie Howl?